 During the initial lease term, the lease provides for annual base rent of approximately \$400 plus 1% of gross revenues from NTC Facility operations and USTA revenues derived from tennis events conducted at the NTC Facility, including broadcast and sponsorship revenues, in excess of \$25,000 for each of the first 20 years and 1% of gross revenues in excess of \$20,000 for each year thereafter.
 In addition, each renewal term includes a 10% increase on the base rent.
 In 2020 as a result of the COVID-19 pandemic the lease was amended so that NTC was only required to pay base rent.
-Rent expense for base rent charged to operations for the year ended December 31, 2020, amounted to \$440, and for the year ended December 31, 2019, amounted to \$4,181.
+Rent expense charged to operations for the years ended December 31, 2021 and 2020, amounted to \$4,170 and \$440, respectively.
 The Organization accounts for the lease as an operating lease.